Train with Gold Medal Flour sign on the front

 • 1878: Following the explosion of the Washburn “A” Mill in Minneapolis, Washburn revolutionizes the industry with a renewed commitment to safety and quality

-• 1928: General Mills becomes an official company
+• 1928: General Mills is formed

 General Mills through the decades

-Despite The Great Depression and WWII, General Mills flourished, thanks to its commitment to keep delivering something new.
-Wheaties was born, followed by Bisquick, Kix, Cheerios, Betty Crocker, and an out-of-the-box investment: sponsoring radio shows.
+Wheaties were introduced, followed by Bisquick, Kix, Cheerios, and an out-of-the-box investment: sponsoring radio shows.

 Highlights: